skip to main content

 c) Grazed forage crops.

-If in doubt, please contact a consent planner to discuss further, or find out more about whether you qualify for low intensity farming here.
+If in doubt, please contact a consent planner to discuss further.

 We expect farmers to identify all areas required to have stock exclusion and fence these areas by 31 May 2020.
 If stock exclusion has not been completed, a consent is required.
 We expect farmers to hold appropriate consents for their operations.
 Where stock exclusion is not reasonably practicable, alternative mitigation measures should be implemented.